pguillo02/pguillo02/README.md

-# Pablo Guilló, Data Scientist/Machine learning engineer
+# Pablo Guilló, Data Scientist

 Data science student with experience in Python, Java, R and similar data science languages and technologies.
 Passionate about data science and data visualization.